São Gabriel da Cachoeira

-São Gabriel da Cachoeira (Portuguese: Saint Gabriel of the Waterfall) is a municipality located on the northern shore of the Rio Negro River, in the region of Cabeça do Cachorro, Amazonas state, Brazil.
+São Gabriel da Cachoeira is a municipality located on the northern shore of the Rio Negro River, in the region of Cabeça do Cachorro, Amazonas state, Brazil.

 History

 The city was founded in 1668 as an aldea by Franciscan Friar Teodósio da Veiga and Captain Pedro da Costa Favela on the Rio Negro, near the mouth of the Rio Aruím.
 In 1761, a fort was built on the location, and the settlement became the town of São Gabriel da Cachoeira.

 Between 1952 and 1966, it was officially called Uaupés, after the nearby Vaupés River.

 In 2003, Nheengatu became an official language, with Baníwa, Yepá-masã, and Portuguese in São Gabriel da Cachoeira.

 Demography

 Most of the inhabitants of São Gabriel da Cachoeira are indigenous people.
-The city's population is somewhere around 13,000, but the entire region has 46,303 people (2020), scattered over 109,185 km^{2}, mostly indigenous peoples in surrounding tribes and villages.
+The city's population is somewhere around 13,000, but the entire region has 51,795 people (2022), scattered over 109,185 km^{2}, mostly indigenous peoples in surrounding tribes and villages.

 Most of the non-indigenous residents of the city are affiliated with the Brazilian army, usually serving a term of two years or more.